citusdata/citus_docs/admin_guide/cluster_management.rst

 .. note::

-  Row-level security support is a part of Citus Enterprise.
-Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.
+  Row-level security support is a part of our :ref:`cloud_topic` only.

 PostgreSQL `row-level security <https://www.postgresql.org/docs/current/static/ddl-rowsecurity.html>`_ policies restrict, on a per-user basis, which rows can be returned by normal queries or inserted, updated, or deleted by data modification commands.
 This can be especially useful in a multi-tenant Citus cluster because it allows individual tenants to have full SQL access to the database while hiding each tenant's information from other tenants.